PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 Sensitive Sole

 The sensitive sole sits just beneath the pedal bone, above the outer sole.
-It plays a key role in horn production, continuously generating new horn material to replace what’s worn away.
+It plays a key role in horn production, generating new horn material to replace what’s worn away.
 This layer protects the pedal bone, ensuring it stays safe from external impacts.
-Gladiator Equine offers specialized hoof supplements that promote healthy horn growth and protect the sensitive sole.
+Gladiator Equine offers specialized hoof healing devices that promote healthy horn growth and protect the sensitive sole.

 Digital Cushion